-Established at the request of the Agriculture Ministers of the G20, the Agricultural Market Information System (AMIS) is a G20 initiative to enhance food market transparency and encourage coordination of policy action in response to market uncertainty.
+Established at the request of the Agriculture Ministers of the G20, the Agricultural Market Information System (AMIS) is an inter-Agency Platform to enhance food market transparency and encourage coordination of policy action in response to market uncertainty.
 The initial focus of AMIS is on four crops that are particularly important in international food markets, namely wheat, maize, rice and soybeans.

 AMIS seeks to strengthen collaboration and dialogue among main producing, exporting and importing countries.
 Apart from G20 members plus Spain, participants in AMIS include seven major producing, consuming and exporting countries of commodities covered by AMIS.
 Together, these countries represent a large share of global production, consumption and trade volumes of the targeted crops, typically in the range of 80-90 percent.
 In addition, AMIS reaches out to other key stakeholders in international food markets such as commodity associations and institutional investors in commodity markets.

 AMIS is structured around five main pillars that are interlinked and mutually reinforcing:

 - Market Monitor tracks current and expected future trends in international food markets, including policy developments and other market drivers, and detects conditions that warrant the attention of policy makers.

 - Analyses examine topical issues affecting international food markets, such as futures exchanges, energy markets and stock regimes, and refine methodologies and indicators to support effective analyses.